Baron Mordo: Fictional character biography

 Mordo later sold his soul to both Mephisto and Satannish for power, gaming that Strange would save him.
 He was trapped with Sara Wolfe, and later rescued her.
 Mordo himself was later imprisoned, and Sara Wolfe freed him from imprisonment.
 Mordo battled Dormammu to defend the Earth.
 He was defeated, and pretended to ally himself with Dormammu, and then allied himself with Umar to defeat Dormammu.

 Umar and Mordo were eventually deposed by Clea.
 Mordo eventually contracted terminal cancer as a side effect of his use of black magic, and renounced evil just before his death.
 He later returned to life.
-He later allies himself with Terrax, Tiger Shark and Red Hulk as the "Offenders", to be opposed by his old rival and newly costumed Doctor Strange, aided by the other three original Defenders.
+He later allies with Terrax, Tiger Shark and Red Hulk as the "Offenders", to be opposed by his old rival and newly costumed Doctor Strange, aided by the other three original Defenders.

-Mordo appeared in the pages of X-Factor vol. 3 #203, where it is revealed that he kidnapped politician Cartier St. Croix in order to lure his daughter Monet St. Croix into a trap.
+Mordo appeared in X-Factor vol. 3 #203, where it is revealed that he kidnapped politician Cartier St. Croix to lure his daughter Monet St. Croix into a trap.

+During the "Dark Reign" storyline, Quasimodo researched Baron Mordo for Norman Osborn and recommends offering him small favors in exchange for his magical expertise.

 Mordo appears to be deceased in Uncanny Avengers #6.

 Mordo returns during the aftermath of the Last Days of Magic arc.
 Mordo forces a family to leave their residence, but lets the mother stay as his servant.
-Dormammu incinerates the woman's body as he possesses her in order to chastise Mordo for delaying his plans.
+Dormammu incinerates the woman's body as he possesses her to chastise Mordo for delaying his plans.
 Mordo heads to the Sanctum Sanctorum and attacks Wong with Doctor Strange confronting him and the two briefly battle before the latter is taken by Nightmare.
 Mordo, angered that his foe was taken by another, is confronted by Dormammu again (in the form of a swarm of rats) who proceeds to attack Mordo causing him to leave.
 He later catches up to Doctor Strange when he is attacked by Orb, until Dormammu arrives.
 He then helps Doctor Strange in banishing Dormammu directly to Shuma-Gorath.

-During the "Secret Empire" storyline, Baron Mordo becomes the caretaker of Manhattan after it gets surrounded by Darkforce following Hydra's takeover of the United States.
-In addition to using the Sanctum Sanctorum as his residence, Baron Mordo has the Elder God Pluorrg guarding the Sanctum Sanctorum.
+During the "Secret Empire" storyline, Baron Mordo becomes the caretaker of Manhattan after it is surrounded by Darkforce following Hydra's takeover of the United States.
+He uses the Sanctum Sanctorum as his residence and has the Elder God Pluorrg guard it.
 He later catches Daredevil, Luke Cage, Cloak and Iron Fist when they are attempting to fight him.
-Mordo is then defeated by Doctor Strange, Spider-Woman, Ben Urich and Kingpin.
+Mordo is then defeated by Doctor Strange, Spider-Woman, Ben Urich, and Kingpin.